PVH (PVH)

 PVH’s primary competitors include LVMH Moët Hennessy Louis Vuitton (Euronext:MC), Kering (Euronext:KER), Ralph Lauren Corporation (NYSE: RL), VF Corp (NYSE: VFC), and Hanesbrands Inc. (NYSE:HBI).

 Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
-PVH’s recent performance shows its demand remained suppressed as its revenue has declined by 2.1% annually over the last two years.
+PVH’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 2.2% annually.

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-Although this projection suggests its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 2.8% over the next 12 months.
+While this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.

 6. Operating Margin

-PVH’s operating margin has been trending down over the last 12 months and averaged 6.6% over the last two years.
+PVH’s operating margin has shrunk over the last 12 months and averaged 6.3% over the last two years.
 The company’s profitability was mediocre for a consumer discretionary business and shows it couldn’t pass its higher operating expenses onto its customers.

 7. Earnings Per Share